 Built in 1895, this French Renaissance chateau emits elegance and charm.
 But don’t let that deter you from visiting with the kids!
-The Biltmore has dozens of family, and kid, friendly activities across its 8,000 acre property.
+The Biltmore has dozens of family, and kid, friendly activities across its 8,000 acre property and is absolutely one of the best things to do in North Carolina.
 Tour the house and learn more about the Vanderbilt family and history, visit the farmyard and playground, grab a souvenir from the Christmas Shoppe, and eat a bite from one of the many restaurants on property.

 Pro Tip: Spend the extra money on the audio tours for the whole family!
 They are informative, entertaining, and help keep small learners interested as you explore the house.

 Need more details?
 Read our helpful guide to visiting The Biltmore Estate with Kids!